z-todorovic/ha-remote-repo/README.md

   - Identity can be rotated at any time via Instance ID reset

 - **No credential storage**
-  - The agent does not store usernames or passwords
+  - No usernames or passwords are stored
   - Authentication is token-based and managed by Securicloud

-This approach minimizes exposure while allowing controlled remote access.
+This approach minimizes exposure while maintaining controlled remote access.

 ---